MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 #### 8. Bring it to the real-life

-As I mentioned earlier, the `:not ()` pseudo-class is more interesting not only because of its weird behavior, but also because of its usefulness in some real-world situations.
+As I mentioned earlier, the `:not()` pseudo-class is more interesting not only because of its weird behaviors, but also because of its usefulness in some real-world situations.

 Let me try some of examples.